 We train all 4 models (CHN-all, CHN-5, CHN-3, and CHN-1) on the 9 tasks of \robot{}, and repeat the experiment 5 times with independent seeds.
-We use the same hyperparameters (details in \mytable{tab:hparam}) that were used for the results reported in \mysection{sec:results_rt}.
-Similar to before, after each task is learned, we evaluate each model on the current task as well as all the past tasks and repeat this process for all tasks in the sequence. \myfigure{fig:res_rt_stoc_regu_main} (top and middle) shows the errors of the trajectory predictions (positions and orientations) during these evaluations.
+We use the same hyperparameters (see Tab.
+IV in the supp. materials) that were used for previous experiments in \mysection{sec:results_rt}.
+After each task is learned, we evaluate each model on the current task as well as all past tasks and repeat this process for all tasks in the sequence. \myfigure{fig:res_rt_stoc_regu_main} (top and middle) shows the prediction errors during this evaluation.
 For reference, we also show the performance of the upper baseline SG in the same plot.
-In \myfigure{fig:res_rt_stoc_regu_main} (bottom), we show the time required for learning each task in the 9-task sequence of \robot{}.
-In \myfigure{fig:res_rt_stoc_regu_main} (top and middle), the performance of CHN-1 is equivalent to the other CHN models as well as to the upper baseline SG, i.e. performance of CHN is not impacted by the number of task embeddings used for regularization.
-However, the use of a single task embedding for regularization enables CHN-1 to achieve $\mathcal{O}(N)$ growth in the cumulative training time for $N$ tasks compared to the $\mathcal{O}(N^2)$ growth for CHN-all, as shown in \myfigure{fig:res_rt_stoc_regu_main} (bottom).
-CHN-3 and CHN-5 also have $\mathcal{O}(N^2)$ growth till 3 and 5 tasks respectively are learned.
-The performance of SG is marginally better than that for CHN-1, but note that SG uses a separate model for each task resulting in a much larger overall parameter size (as shown in \myfigure{fig:res_rt_model_size}) and much worse overall continual learning performance (as shown in \myfigure{fig:rt_pizza_intercl}).
+In \myfigure{fig:res_rt_stoc_regu_main} (bottom), we show the training time for learning each task.
+The number of training iterations is same for each task and all models.